 Your true self is defined as much by its connections with all life as by its centre.
 This is because it enables you to experience the spiritual state of being one with life.
 For this reason, when you embrace your true self you are also embracing your spiritual self, which in a physical sense allows you to experience your physical interconnectedness and identity with all life on Earth in a sense of shared being (interbeing).
 As a result, I suspect that you, like me, will naturally want to honour the Earth and all life with compassion and gratitude.
 This is the ultimate form of sustainability and enabler of peace that reduces the need for regulations, laws, and religious and political ideologies that infantilise us and can so easily be exploited for other ends.

-As a strong, authentic individual in alignment with your true self and informed by your spiritual identity with the greater whole, you can free yourself from toxic conformity while honouring all life from your heart.
-By integrating your personality self with your true self;Ā strengthening your authentic individuality in equal measure to your sense of wholeness with life; and exploring how the two can inform and enrich each other, you can maximise the potential for individual and collective self-realisation: you can truly be a light to the world.
+As a strong, authentic individual in alignment with your true self and informed by your spiritual identity with the greater whole, you can free yourself from toxic conformity while honouring all life from your sacred heart.
+By integrating your personality self with your true self;Â strengthening your authentic individuality in equal measure to your sense of wholeness with life; and exploring how the two can inform and enrich each other, you can maximise the potential for individual and collective self-realisation: you can truly be a light to the world.

-Next step: book a Guidance Call with me to discuss how you can find your true self and begin the integration of it with your personality so that you can live with greater authenticity and live your true life purpose.
+Next step: book a Guidance Call with me to explore how you can embody your true self and integrate it with your personalityâso you can live with deeper authenticity and step into your true life purpose.